“When in Rome, Do as the Romans Do.”

 Derby Pie- The ingredients in this traditional Derby dessert are a highly guarded secret, but the basic elements are walnuts, chocolate chips and Bourbon on a flaky pie crust.
 Originally made in Prospect, Kentucky this dessert has been produced by the Kern family in Louisville for generations.

-While visiting Louisville for the Kentucky Derby, be adventurous and try some authentic regional fare as a part of your experience in the Bluegrass State.
+While visiting Louisville for the Kentucky Derby, be adventurous and definitely try some authentic regional fare as a part of your experience in the Bluegrass State.